 Anyone can build an app and offer air charter services.
-But very few charter air companies actually operate their own airplanes, and only a select few do so under an approved Safety Management Program that meets the requirements of the International Civil Aviation Organization (ICAO).
+But very few such companies actually incorporate all aspects of safety management into their selling and aircraft release process, and only a select few do so under an approved Safety Management Program that meets the requirements of the International Civil Aviation Organization (ICAO).

 Of course, the best safety device on an aircraft is an experienced pilot.
-All of our captains are required to hold Airline Transport Certification and have worked at major air carriers for thousands of flight hours before joining the TapJets team.
-Our first officers are required to have more initial hours than prescribed by regulation, and they are paired with experienced captains to ensure each of our aircraft is piloted by the best at all times.
-Our pilots also undergo rigorous, airline-quality training conducted by Flight Safety International every six months, and Federal Aviation Administration-approved Check Airmen conduct line checks on each of our captains and first officers on a regular basis.
+Our partners require their captains to hold Airline Transport Certification and have thousands of flight hours before joining the flight team.
+First officers are required to have more initial hours than prescribed by regulation, and they are paired with experienced captains to ensure each of your aircraft is piloted by the best at all times.
+Pilots also undergo rigorous, airline-quality training conducted by Flight Safety International every six months, and Federal Aviation Administration-approved Check Airmen conduct line checks on each of our captains and first officers on a regular basis.

 If you’re interested in becoming one of our partner carriers, please visit the Partners section of this website.

 Each flight booked on TapJets platform is subject to a safety audit prior to your departure.
 We partnered with Wyvern Consulting that provides TapJets with real-time access to pilot experience and background checks, aircraft certification, valid insurance policy, and air-carrier credentials.
 A written audit report is available to our customers at no charge before every flight.

 PASS stands for Pilot and Aircraft Safety Survey.
 This real-time report confirms the following information: